 Street Food in Phnom Penh

-The capital of Cambodia, Phnom Penh, is famous for its never-ending selection of street food stalls, and night markets, and Cambodia’s open-air marketplaces and night markets stand out for their rustic restaurant, wooden food carts, plastic chairs and tables, and crowds of visitors wandering the winding alleyways.
-The way the cuisine is cooked adds to its uniqueness.
-While some foods are made with a westernized twist, others are traditional Khmer cuisines that have been handed down from one generation to another.
+The capital of Cambodia, Phnom Penh, is famous for its never-ending selection of street food stalls, and night markets.
+Cambodia’s open-air marketplaces and night markets stand out with their rustic restaurants, wooden food carts, plastic chairs, and tables, and crowds of visitors wandering the winding alleyways.
+The way the food is cooked adds to its uniqueness.
+While some foods are made with a Westernized twist, others are traditional Khmer cuisines that have been handed down from one generation to another.
 Hygiene is generally pretty good here too, so it’s a great place to explore street food.

 Take a Food Tour in Phnom Penh

 Now whether you decide to take a cooking class or not while you’re in Phnom Penh, there’s a host of food that you should try here.
-Sometimes the best way, especially if you’re short of time in Phnom Penh, is to take a tour of all the best places and snack on the offerings.
+Sometimes the best way, especially if you’re short of time in Phnom Penh, is to take a tour of all the best places and foods available.
 The Phnom Penh Food Tour by Lost Plate Food Tour is a fabulous way to try many of the foods of Cambodia.
-This evening tour means you’ll get to taste some of the most popular dishes in the area and enjoy some of Cambodia’s most fabulous cuisine, all with an English-speaking guide, and on an evening, so it’s cooler and you don’t miss out on seeing some of Phnom Penh’s attractions.
+This evening tour means you’ll get to taste some of the most popular dishes in the area and enjoy some of Cambodia’s most fabulous cuisine, all with an English-speaking guide, and on an evening, when it’s cooler.
 You’ll get to try a variety of Khmer dishes, such as Prahok, some mouthwatering BBQ, and crushed eggplant.
-Sit on the floor, eat delicious fresh rice noodles with traditional sauce and fresh herbs on top, and learn about the history of Cambodia while having curries and a salad made from a banana leaf.
+Sit on the floor, eat delicious fresh rice noodles with traditional sauce and fresh herbs on top, and learn about the history of Cambodia while having curries and a salad made from banana leaf.
 This fabulous Phnom Penh Food Tour finishes at a rooftop bar for drinks.
 You can see more about this great food tour in Phnom Penh here.

 Eat Noodles at David’s Restaurant

 David’s Restaurant is the best place in town to get freshly cooked noodles made with fresh produce from the market.
-The staff here are friendly and speak both Chinese and English too.
-David’s Restaurant in Phnom Penh serves meat, provides vegan options, and features an on-site hand-pulled noodle factory with an open kitchen.
+The staff here are friendly and speak both English and Chinese too.
+David’s Restaurant in Phnom Penh has both meat and vegan options, and features an on-site hand-pulled noodle factory with an open kitchen.
 The noodles don’t contain any eggs.
 Vegans can also eat stir-fried veggies, rice, and vegetable dumplings (say no to the oyster sauce).

 - Address of David’s Restaurant: 13, #166 Preah Ang Eng St., Phnom Penh, Cambodia